UniTime/unitime-doc/edit-timetable-manager.md

 * **External ID**
 	* ID that can be looked up in e.g. an employee database
-	* Click on **Lookup Manager** to fill in the rest of user information (such as email address) based on his/her external ID - the name of the user will be displayed above the top line of this screen
+	* Click on **Lookup Manager** to fill in the rest of user information (such as email address) based on their external ID - the name of the user will be displayed above the top line of this screen

 * **Email address**
 	* User's email address

 * **External Manager**
-	* Indicates whether the user is associated with a department that is marked as an external manager, see [Edit Department](edit-department) for more details.
+	* Indicates whether the user is associated with a department that is marked as an external manager, see [Edit Department](edit-department) for more detail.

 ### Departments